stdevPavelmc/mailad/AD_Requirements.md

 ## RSAT (Remote Server Administration Toolkit)

 To handle the user's adminstration we recommend to use a windows PC with the RSAT tools installed.
-Sure you can use the Command Line interface in linux to handle that but it's hard for newcommers, if you like to venture in that field the command is `samba-tool` and has all the options you need, but we will not cover that item here (yet)
+Sure you can use the Command Line Interface (CLI) in linux to handle that but it's hard for newcomers, if you like to venture in that field the command is `samba-tool` and has all the options you need, but we will not cover that item here.

 ## Linux - AD link